TCP vs UDP

 Device Registration

 TCP networks register devices at a small scale (i.e., a LAN network).
 However, a VoIP network may need to connect with thousands of devices of various types.
-VoIP connections contain SIP devices individual SIP phones, as well as other PBXs networks.
+VoIP connections contain SIP devices individual SIP phones, as well as other PBX networks.

 Since TCP forces connections to perform three-way handshakes, it can create a huge overhead for a VoIP solution when managing SIP devices.
 Although networks can tolerate this kind of overhead in a limited LAN environment, a VoIP solution may have thousands of devices trying to register at once.
 This kind of burden can make servers crash in little time.